redwoodjs/redwood/docs/docs/how-to/mocking-graphql-in-storybook.md

 ## Mocking a Cell's Query

-Locate the file ending with with `.mock.js` in your Cell's folder.
+Locate the file ending with `.mock.js` in your Cell's folder.
 This file exports a value named `standard`, which is the mock-data that will be returned for your Cell's `QUERY`.
 ```jsx {3,4,5,11,12,13} title="UserProfileCell/UserProfileCell.js"
 export const QUERY = gql`
   query UserProfileQuery {